How to Win CCDC: Competition Overview

 Competition Day

 The second thing you need to do is get your firewalls up on both host and network.
 This reduces attack surface immensely.
-Which system is Red Team more likely to go after?
+Which system is the red team more likely to go after?
 The one with port 22 open?
 Or the one with port 22, 80, 135, 137, 139 443, 445, and 8443?
 Secondly, configuring host based firewalls kills some chances at lateral movement, and restricting outbound connections kills a lot of our options for C2.
 Your job is to make it suck for us as much as possible.
-The only services that are available to the internet (and therefore Red Team) should only be the scored services.
+The only services that are available to the internet (and therefore red team) should only be the scored services.
 There should be absolutely no reason to have SMB open to the internet if it's not scored.
 Outbound connections should only be established connections.
 Doing those 2 things alone makes attacking you significantly harder.
 Which gets me to the last thing to do in the First 15.

 Invitational Competitions

-Midwest Regional
+Regional Competitions

 Topology